Mosamorphing/WTF-React/11_Data Fetching/readme.md

    ' if we didn't pass the key prop at all.
    All of these is just to emphasize the importance of passing the key prop everytime you map over items in an array.

 The Fetch API has met our basic need in this case.
 However, fetch doesn't automatically transform JSON data meaning everytime we use the API, we have to first convert our response to JSON before going ahead to use it.
-This can be quite an hassle in the long-run as we do not want to be duplicating codes unnecessarily.
+This can be quite a hassle in the long-run as we do not want to be duplicating codes unnecessarily.
 Also, it doesn't have built-in support for request cancellation, which has posed challenges for us needing to abort ongoing requests.
 This limitation stemmed from the nature of JavaScript Promises, as stated earlier that the fetch API uses Promises, which do not support cancellation.
 In addition to the above, error handling is a mess when you are using the fetch API. it is always verbose, as network errors don't reject the promise, trust me you don't want to go down that path of having to handle a lot of cases that could occur regarding errors in your code.
 Thankfully, there's a library that perfectly solves the limitations that face the Fetch API.
 It is called AXIOS.